flux-framework/flux-core/doc/man1/flux-content.rst

 drops all non-essential entries in the local cache; that is, entries which can be removed without data loss.

+These operations are only available to the Flux instance owner.

 OPTIONS
 =======